List of foreign electoral interventions: 1952 election (by United States)

 Historian Ervand Abrahamian, in an interview with Democracy Now!, said U.S. State Department documents declassified in 2017 reveal that the U.S. strategy was to undermine Mohammad Mosaddegh through parliament and the Central Intelligence Agency (CIA) spent lots of money to get their 18 favorable candidates elected.

 1980 election (by United States)

 The United States covertly supported the campaign of Ahmad Madani, who later fled to the USA.

+Iraq

+2021 election (by Iran)

+Patriarch Louis Raphaël I Sako and other Christian politicians accused the Babylon Movement (which won 4 out of 5 seats) of having a Shia Muslim voter base.
+The Babylon Movement is known to have a close relationship to pro-Iranian movements like the Popular Mobilization Forces or the Badr Organization.
+The United States sanctioned their leader Rayan al-Kildani for his connections to the Iranian Quds Force and to "illegal confiscation of Christian land in the Nineveh Plains and its sale".
+The Fatah Alliance was also supported by Iran.
+It was expected that the United States and Iran have influence over the government formation.

 Israel

 1996 election (by United States)

 U.S. President Bill Clinton later acknowledged that, in the wake of the assassination of Prime Minister Yitzhak Rabin, Clinton interfered on behalf of Shimon Peres against Benjamin Netanyahu.
 Clinton later said that he "tried to do it in a way that didn't overtly involve me".

 Italy

 1948 election (by United States, Soviet Union and Vatican City)

-In the 1948 Italian elections the administration of Harry Truman, allied with the Roman Catholic Church, funneled millions of dollars in funding to the Christian Democracy party and other parties through the War Powers Act of 1941 in addition to supplying military advisers, in an effort to prevent an election victory for the Popular Democratic Front (FDP), a united front comprising the Italian Socialist Party (PSI) and the Italian Communist Party (PCI), both of which had played key roles in the wartime resistance movement.
+In the 1948 Italian elections, the administration of Harry Truman, allied with the Roman Catholic Church, funneled millions of dollars in funding to and supplied military advisors for the Christian Democracy party and other parties through the War Powers Act of 1941 in an effort to prevent an election victory for the Popular Democratic Front (FDP), a united front comprising the Italian Socialist Party (PSI) and the Italian Communist Party (PCI), both of which had played key roles in the wartime resistance movement.
 At the advice of Walter Dowling, the U.S. also invited Prime Minister Alcide De Gasperi on an official visit and made a number of related economic concessions.

-Conversely, the Soviet Union funneled as much as $10 million monthly to the communists and leveraged its influence on Italian companies via contracts to support them.
-However, many of their efforts were ad hoc in comparison, and the Christian Democrats eventually won in a landslide.
+Conversely, former CIA officers involved with the operation say that the Soviet Union funneled as much as $10 million monthly to the communists and leveraged its influence on Italian companies via contracts to support organized labor.
+However, many of their efforts were ad hoc in comparison to the CIA's, and the Christian Democrats eventually won in a landslide.